tejasjbansal/QueryGenie/README.md

-# QueryGenie
+# QueryGenie Bot

-Welcome to the Question and Answering Bot project!
+Welcome to the QueryGenie Bot project!
 This project utilizes a Large Language Model (LLM) to answer questions based on a provided question and answer document.
 Below, you'll find the requirements and steps needed to set up and run the project.

 ## Requirements